Land Hermit Crab Basic Care Guide

 Humidity: Proper humidity is very important to the health of your crabs, aim for about 80% humidity.
 Land hermit crabs breathe through modified gills that must stay moist.
 A dry crabitat will cause their gills to dry out, leading them to slowly suffocate.
 A properly moist (but not saturated) substrate and proper lid both help to maintain humidity.
 Avoid misting the tank!
 Over misting can make the substrate too moist and can lead to floods.
 If you need to raise your humidity, moistened moss pits (a plastic container of moss) can help, and crabs love them.
 Some crabbers will also use bubblers in the water pools; they break the surface tension of the water adding more moisture to the air.

 Your hermit crabs will need plenty of natural shells to change into as they grow.
 It's important to have at least 3-5 shells PER crab.
 Not enough shells can result in shell fights.
 It's equally important that shells be of the right size and types for your crabs.
 Shells should not have any jagged edges or holes.
 Clean shells before offering them to your crabs by boiling them in crab safe water.
-Never try to remove a hermit crab from its shell!
-This is extremely dangerous for your crabs, as they will let themselves be pulled apart before they'll leave their shell.
+Let them cool before adding them to the tank.
+You can also give them a swish in a little crab safe salt water mix; the salt seems to entice them to the shells.

 Shell sizing: Shell size should be determined by measuring inside the opening of the shell, not the entire shell.
 Measure the opening of the shell the crab is in and offer shells that size and somewhat larger.
 Sometimes they will change shells just because they want to, so they will need a few of the same size.
 Bigger shells are needed to accommodate for growth.

-Shell types: Look mainly for shells with round or D-shaped openings, as they are preferred by most hermit crabs.
+Shell types: Look mainly for shells with round or D-shaped (oval) openings, as they are preferred by most hermit crabs.
 Overall, different species tend to prefer different types of shells, but it's still good to offer a variety.
 Individual crabs will have their own ideas of what they want to wear.
 For example, purple pinchers as a species like round openings, but some individuals may want a D-shaped opening.
+Some popular types of shells with round openings are Turbos, Pica, and Murex.
+D-shaped include Babylon, Conch, and Whale's Eye.

 Climbing is Fun!